GravitySketch/BackendInterviewPublic/README.md

 ### InterviewService/proto
 rpc.proto defines the api provided by the service.
 It has defined 5 rpc apis.
 HelloWorldRequest is the example api and others are the apis for the practice tasks.

-For any proto file change, you should run `mvn clean compile` to re-generate the java code for the changes.
+For any proto file change, you should run `./mvnw clean compile` to re-generate the java code for the changes.

 ### InterviewServiceUAT
 It contains a user acceptance test example to demo how to write a test for the rest api you provided.